-The urine 24-hour volume test measures the amount of urine your body produces in a day.
-This is a noninvasive procedure that involves no pain or discomfort.
+The urine 24-hour volume test measures the amount of urine your body produces in a day and analyses what is in your urine.
+It’s a noninvasive procedure that involves no pain or discomfort.
 This simple test typically helps diagnose problems with kidney function.

 Urine volume is also measured as part of the creatinine clearance test or any other test that measures the amount of a substance eliminated in a 24-hour period.